Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you usually take your dog outside on a leash, try using a different collar or leash.
 Invest in a harness.
 Sometimes, dogs can be fearful of how they’re taken outside, not necessarily the outdoors.

 If you need help, a professional behaviorist can sometimes be helpful.
-However, these are expensive, especially if you need them to come to your house.
-Therefore, we highly recommend trying to figure out if your dog is truly scared of the outside or not by yourself, only eliciting professional help if you really need it.
+If you can not figure out if your dog is truly scared of the outside by yourself, as well as the possible triggers, a professional trainer has the knowledge and experience to help you find the cause and make a management plan for your dog.

 If your canine seems reluctant to go outside, it is completely possible to get them excited about their outdoor trips again.
 However, this does take plenty of time, patience, and the right technique.
 It can depend on the underlying cause, too.
 If your dog is injured, they may feel ready to go outside as soon as they are healed.